-They had been walking for exactly eight hours, thirty-two minutes, and twenty-two seconds since they set off from their first rest stop at exactly six in the morning.
+They’d been walking for exactly eight hours, thirty-two minutes, and twenty-two seconds since they’d set off from their first rest stop at exactly six in the morning.
 At this point, they were ahead of schedule.

 Odd.
-It seemed as if they’d been walking for longer than that.
+It felt as if they’d been walking for longer than that.

 Snapping his watch closed and tucking it into his breast pocket, Werner observed the skyline.
 It would be best if they continued on at a steady pace from here.
-They would reach the nearest populated town within four hours.
+If they kept the pace, they would reach the nearest populated town within four hours.

 “Stop it, Stein!”

 Private Klaus Kleine was sandwiched in-between Derik Stein and Wilhelm Fischer.
 They were pressing against Kleine from both sides.
 Stein wore a sneer and Fischer a grimace.
 Beside Fischer stood a frowning Emilia Bergmann.